 Coloured Frequency Response

-Coloured frequency response is the opposite of a flat frequency response.
+Coloured frequency response is the opposite of flat frequency response.
 It has certain frequencies better represented than others.

 Practically all headphones are coloured due to their high-end roll-offs.
 However, some headphones are considered more coloured than others.